 What damages can be recovered in a wrongful death case?

-Possible damages that can be awarded to family members of the deceased include:
+According to Florida Statutes section 768.21, possible damages that can be awarded to family members of the deceased include:

 - The value of support and services the deceased person had provided to the surviving family member